bisvo01/angular-styleguide/a1/README.md

 **[Back to top](#table-of-contents)**

 ## File Templates and Snippets
+(Corvus: Optional) - for whole category - no templates tested with IDEA

 Use file templates or snippets to help follow consistent styles and patterns.
 Here are templates and/or snippets for some of the web development editors and IDEs.

 ### Sublime Text